tjex/pdf-correlator/pdf-correlator-project-log.md

 - I don't like formating code blocks without curly braces!
 - look at multiple sollutions online before trying one
 - putting an incremented variable (ie a counter) inside [], and using it as variable in a function, makes it an iterable object ("see generate a training corpus" section of the code)
+- people give no attention to the metadata titles in their pdfs...